nephio-project/docs/content/en/docs/guides/install-guides/install-on-single-vm.md

 ### Create Git Repository

-If you are using Gitea then you can use the following steps
+If you are using Gitea then you can use the following steps:

 ```bash
 kpt pkg get --for-deployment https://github.com/nephio-project/catalog.git/distros/sandbox/repository@main <cluster-name>